sirandluke/Newton_Method_Example/README.md

         The resulting coordinates after n iterations and m steps

 ### Plot
-    Plugging in plots on Desmos:
+    Plugging in plots on Matlab: